esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/_index.en.md

 ## LARP Platform Article 2021
 In collaboration with the LARP Platform, we wrote [an article](https://www.larp-platform.nl/informatie/fantasy-court-liefde-voor-larp/) about Fantasy Court!
 What can you do there?
 Who is the organisation?
 Where can we be found?
 This (and more) is explained in combination with a set of beautiful pictures!

-# Edition 2020
-With pain in our hearts, we unfortunately needed to cancel Fantasy Court 2020.
-The at the time nationwide regulations regarding COVID-19 did not allow for a physical festival at that time.
-We had considered moving the festival to a later date, but did not see good options that would guarantee a successful event.

 ## Video and Article Edition 2019
 {{< youtube id="fhyHCuGGCp8" title="Fantasy Court 2019" >}}
 The Cursor made a video and wrote an [article](https://www.cursor.tue.nl/en/news/2019/juni/week-1/its-not-the-size-of-the-sword-that-matters-my-boy/) about Fantasy Court 2019.
 It was pretty warm that day, but nevertheless the day was very successful!